JONES PACKAGING INC.

 - Has a partnership with pharmacy schools across Canada -with a current particular focus on the University of Waterloo.

-- Help package pharmaceutical/health products for North American market
+- Help package pharmaceutical/health products for the North American market

 - Consult for companies on North American distribution and regulatory environments